Horsemanship Camps - 2026

 • Homeschool Horsemanship Camp

 This camp concludes with a Friday evening program (4:30pm) where campers will demonstrate what they have learned in a horse show at the arena.
-Parents, family, and friends are invited to attend with a cookout meal following (donations are accepted to help cover the meal costs- but don’t let cost keep you away).
+Parents, family, and friends are invited to attend.

 • Level 1 Horsemanship Camps

 +Level 1 Camps are offered primarily in Western Riding.
-In Sessions 4 & 10 there are four openings for those who wish to pursue English Riding.
+In each Level 1 there are four openings for those who wish to pursue English Riding.
 It is considered “pre-jumping” camp.
-Level 1 English will be a prerequisite for Jumping Camps offered in the future.
+Level 1 English will be a prerequisite for Jumping Camps offered in

 • Level 2 Horsemanship Camps